SanZangana/caption-this/README.md

 ### Typography

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 - [DM Sans](https://fonts.google.com/specimen/DM+Sans?query=dm+sans) was used for the primary headers and titles.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.